fbouteruche/tfsadmindashboard/README.md

-# tfsadmindashboard
+# TFS Admin Dashboard

-Dashboard for a TFS platform
+TFS Admin Dashboard project is an attempt to provide to administrators a tool for having a quick overview of the content of their TFS platform.

+## Authors and Contributors

+This project has been originally initiated by François Bouteruche (@fbouteruche) with the invaluable support of Vincent Tollu (@Vinzz).